-This study used a tested, standardized net-to-gross (NTG) self-report approach (SRA) battery developed and implemented by the evaluation team for the Massachusetts Program Administrators for use in situations where end-users are able to report on program impacts via self-report methods.
+This study used a tested, standardized net-to-gross (NTG) self-report approach (SRA) battery developed and implemented by the evaluation team for the Massachusetts Program Administrators1 for use in situations where end-users are able to report on program impacts via self-report methods.
 The SRA involves asking one or more key decision makers a series of closed and open-ended questions about their motivations for installing the program-eligible equipment, about what they would have done in the absence of the program incentive and other services, as well as questions that attempt to rule out rival explanations for the installation.
-The
+The SRA approach included not only interviews with end-use customers but also vendors who were influential in the decision to participate in the program.

-&lt;sup>1 Cross-Cutting C&I Free-Ridership and Spillover Methodology Study Final Report, prepared for the Massachusetts Program Administrators by Tetra Tech, KEMA, and NMR, May 20, 2011.
+1 Cross-Cutting C&I Free-Ridership and Spillover Methodology Study Final Report, prepared for the Massachusetts Program Administrators by Tetra Tech, KEMA, and NMR, May 20, 2011.